dgelsin/QBB_Puerto_Rico_2016/README.md

 ![reads_explanation](https://github.com/dgelsin/QBB_Puerto_Rico_2016/blob/master/practice_images/reads_explanation_figure.png)

+*Credit to Assessment of insert sizes and adapter content in fastq data from NexteraXT libraries Frontiers in Genetics **Frances S. Turner** for the image*

 To remove adapter sequences from reads we will use the program `Trim_galore`:

 We need the reverse complemented adapter sequences for Read1 and Read2.
 This information is provided by the person who made the RNA-seq libraries.
 Our adapter sequences are as follows: